9 Raffle Games to Help You Raise More Money

 Can I run a raffle online?

 Yes.
 Online raffles allow participation from supporters anywhere.
 Use platform tools for ticket sales, number assignment, and random drawings.
+CharityAuctions includes built-in online raffle and ticketing tools.

 Share this answer

-What's the difference between a 50/50 raffle and a reverse raffle?
+What is the difference between a 50/50 raffle and a reverse raffle?

 A 50/50 splits the pot between the winner and the nonprofit.
 A reverse raffle eliminates tickets one by one until the last ticket wins the grand prize.